USF-HII/usf-hii.github.io/pages/hii-hpc.md

 ### Availability

 *The HII-HPC Cluster has a routine maintenance window each Thursday at 10:00 p.m.
 (Eastern Time Zone).<br/>
-Generally no downtime is necessary but occasionally maintenance may require downtime from a few minutes up to a maximum of 4 hours so please plan your work with this possibility in mind.*
+Generally no downtime is necessary but occasionally maintenance may require from a few minutes up to a maximum of 4 hours.*